 We Will Represent Your Interests Before the State Bar of Texas

 We know how important it is for you to maintain your law license and continue to practice law.
 We aim to help you handle disciplinary proceedings and mitigate or prevent resulting sanctions.
-The experienced law license defense lawyers at Bertolino LLP, will advocate on your behalf to protect your license during your disciplinary proceedings.
+The experienced professional license defense lawyers at Bertolino LLP, will advocate on your behalf to protect your license during your disciplinary proceedings.
 Call us at (512) 515-9518 or contact us online

 Call or text (512) 476-5757 or complete a Case Evaluation form